jameskolwolf1/Whack-A-Prof/README.md

 ## Graphics
 ### Contributors Guide
+TODO: Add description of sprite sheet exporting process, and commiting into the right directory.
 ### Task List
 **Note**: Checked tasks indicate "in progress" or "completed" <br>
 What needs to be included in a sprite sheet...